Package 'mwana'

 Value

-A summarized table of class data.frame, of length 19 and width 1, for the plausibility test results and their respective acceptability rates.
+A single row summary tibble with 19 columns for the plausibility check results and their respective acceptability rates.

 References